cedmayer/cedmayer.github.io/README.md

 - Create repository for site
 Head over to GitHub and create a new repository named username.github.io, where username is your username (or organization name) on GitHub.
-Go to the folder where you want to store your project, and clone the new repository:
+Change Directory to the folder where you want to store your project, and clone the new repository:
 $ git clone https://github.com/username/username.github.io